Red-engage logo

 "Search the web and list all studies, statistics, and expert reports related to [subject]."

-This is one of our favourite ChatGPT prompts because it basically makes ChatGPT search Google (and other search engines) on your behalf.
+The Fact-Finder Prompt makes ChatGPT search the web on your behalf and compile what it finds.
 We used this prompt when researching studies to reference in our Generative Engine Optimization article, and it saved us hours of work!

 Instead of searching for "Generative Engine Optimization" on Google, reviewing every single page, and bookmarking websites with relevant info, we got ChatGPT to compile all relevant sources in one place, with easy-to-read bullet points summarizing the factual content in each source - all under one minute.